ttltrk/TTT/LAN/ENG/ENG.md

 He is giving the dog meat. - Éppen húst ad a kutyának.
 We were always giving her new books. - Mindig új könyveket adtunk neki.
 Are we taking a plane? - Repülővel megyünk?
+He was trying to eat. - Enni próbált.
+I have been thinking about what you said. - Gondolkodtam azon, amit mondtál.
+That day I was eating at my house. - Éppen ettem aznap a házamban.
+Were you walking all day? - Egész nap gyalogoltál?
+What is happening to her? - Mi történik vele?
+But my grandmother was always watching her. - De a nagymamám mindig figyelte őt.
 ```

 [^^^](#ENG)